johnzieman/Storybook/README.md

 Notes and Long Stories

 #### Main Idea
-You can save a notes (story) and they will be saved to the database.
+You can save a note (story) and it will be saved to the database.
 You can add, delete, edit a note (history).

 #### What was used